caostar/The-Kinect-Vortex/README.md

 This page can help: http://code.google.com/p/simple-openni/wiki/Installation

 The bin-release folder contains an app ready for use.
 If you have the drivers and a kinect.
 Go for it!
 It only works with OSX.
-Sorry about that too.
+Sorry about that.
 But you can compile a new one for windows as well with the source code. :)

 The app itself is a visualization for the classic Vortex Ritual: http://www.chaosmatrix.org/library/chaos/rites/vortex.html